raamcosta/compose-destinations-docs/docusaurus/docs/setup.md

 If you want to use Compose Destinations in a Wear OS app, replace above core dependency with:
 `implementation 'io.github.raamcosta.compose-destinations:wear-core:<version>'`
 this will use Wear Compose Navigation internally.
-Read more about the next steps to configure these features [here](wear-os)
 :::

 ### 3. Kotlin version < 1.8